Kas-tle/EnjinScraper/README.md

 - `presets`: Contains information about presets, essentially a list of individual modules
 - `pages`: Contains information about modules in the context of the page they reside on
 - `site_data`: A table that stores various information about a website
+- `html_modules`: Contains the HTML, JavaScript, and CSS of HTML modules
 - `forum_modules`: Contains information about the forum modules that were scraped
 - `forums`: Contains information about the forums scraped from the forum modules
 - `threads`: Contains information about the threads scraped from the forums